No great thing is created suddenly.

 Epictetus (A.D.
 55-135)

-The discovery that Ein feste Burg (A Mighty Fortress) is the unstated Principal Theme to the Enigma Variations shines the equivalent of Klieg light on Elgar’s use of the German Sixth in the Enigma Theme.
-Before explaining why this is so, let us first briefly examine Elgar's use of that augmented sixth chord.
-The German Sixth appears on the first beat of measure five of the Enigma Theme:
+The discovery that Ein feste Burg (A Mighty Fortress) is the covert Principal Theme to the Enigma Variations shines the equivalent of Klieg light on Elgar’s use of the German Sixth within the Enigma Theme.
+Before explaining why this is the case, it is first necessary to briefly examine Elgar's use of that augmented sixth chord.
+The German Sixth first appears on the downbeat of measure five in the Enigma Theme:

-And now to the crux.
+And now to the crux of the matter.
 Elgar's use of the German Sixth in the opening measures of the Enigma Theme is significant because the title of the unstated Principal Theme consists of six words in German.
 The appearance of this chord in measure five of the Enigma Theme is doubly significant because Elgar embedded a unique Music Box Cipher within the first six measures of that movement, one designated by the odd placement of a double bar at the end of measure six.
-The cipher solution is an anagrammitization of the unstated Theme's 24 letter title, and the plaintext is comprised of phonetically spelled words and phrases in Latin, English, and Aramaic.
-Even after cracking the cipher, however, the correct melodic solution evades discovery because the number of possible word combinations based on a 24 letter text string is astronomically high.
+The cipher solution is an anagrammitization of the unstated Theme's 24-letter title, and the plaintext is comprised of phonetically spelled words and phrases in Latin, English, and what Elgar would have reasonably believed to be Aramaic.
+Even after cracking the cipher, however, the correct melodic solution evades discovery because the number of possible word combinations based on a 24-letter text string is astronomically high.
 This number rises exponentially when factoring in phonetic spellings and multiple languages.
 Therefore, the placement of the German Sixth within the musical cipher serves as a critical clue regarding the correct solution by surreptitiously identifying the source language and number of words for the unstated Theme's title.
-Incredibly, the first letters from the four languages found in Elgar's music box cipher from his name.
+Incredibly, the first letters from the four languages found in Elgar's music box cipher is an acrostic anagram of his surname.

-The placement of the German Sixth at the beginning of measure five bears numerological significance because the fifth letter in the alphabet is E. The composer's initials are E.E.
-The lowest note in the German sixth (C sharp) is the raised fourth degree of the G minor scale, and is enharmonically the same as the lowered fifth (D flat).
+The placement of the German Sixth at the beginning of measure five bears numerological significance because the fifth letter in the alphabet is E, and the composer's initials are dual Es.
+The lowest note in the German sixth (C-sharp) is the raised fourth degree of the G minor scale, and is enharmonically the same as the lowered fifth (D-flat).
 The German sixth resolves to the tonic in the second inversion, meaning its lowest note is also based on the fifth of the scale (D).
 Therefore, a chord analysis of the root notes of these two chords (both forms of the fifth) suggests Elgar's initials from a numerological vantage point.
 This conclusion is bolstered by the appearance of this harmonic sequence in measure five of the opening movement with a title that also begins with the letter E (Enigma).
-In essence, Elgar initialed the fifth measure of the Enigma Theme.
+Elgar essentially initialed the fifth measure of the Enigma Theme.
 It is remarkable that the Enigma Variations harbor at least five ciphers that encode Elgar's initials or last name.
 For example, the revealing decryption of the Psalm Cipher found in the Enigma Theme's first measure includes the composer's initials.